 Almost 1 in 3 people (31 percent) in the United States use an ad blocker, according to a report from Deloitte – and it’s easy to see why.
 By filtering out HTML elements that contain advertising, ad blockers can protect you against PUPs and malvertising, stop cookies that track your browsing and speed up your web browsing.

 We don’t know what the rest of the year has in store for you, but one thing is certain: malware isn’t going away any time soon.
-By practicing the security tips discussed in this article you’ll be in a great position to make 2019 your most cyber-secure year ever.
+By practicing the top 5 cyber security tips discussed in this article you’ll be in a great position to make 2019 your most cyber-secure year ever.